 There are many good choices for revision control sysems, however due to our extensive experience with Linux and Web development, we have grown accustomed to Git.

-We use git for windows in a Windows 10 PowerShell, which provides a nice command line environment similar to what a Linux user might expect.
+On Windows 10, we use git for windows in a Windows 10 PowerShell, which provides a nice command line environment similar to what a Linux user might expect.
 We installed Git with the "Use Git from the Windows Command Prompt" and "Use Windows default console window" options.
-We accepted the other installation defaults regarding SSL and line endings.
+We accepted the other installation defaults.

 When using revision control, one of the core concepts is to only store source files.
 These are the files that are required to regenerate the desired outputs (e.g., bit file) and all intermediate files in between.
 If you have been using Diamond, you probably realize that it creates many, many intermediate files, and we do not want to store these files in our repository.

-Provided below is the '.gitignore' file we copy to the top level of our Lattice project (same level as the .git directory that was created during "git init").
-We are continuing to tweak this file, so please use it as starting point / template.
-If you err on the side of leaving out a particular suffix, then you may experience repo bloat with unecessary (binary) files added to your repository.
-However, if you incorrectly add a specifier for a required source file type, then you may experience errors when going back in history & rebuilding your project.
+Provided below are the contents of the .gitignore file as of commit 5723ec1a.
+We are continuing to tweak this file, so please use it as starting point / template for your own use in creating your own development branch.
+If you err on the side of leaving out a particular suffix, then you may experience repo bloat with unnecessary files added to your repository.
+However, if you incorrectly add a specifier for a required source file type, then you may experience errors when going back in history and rebuilding the project.

 Note that these file specifiers become a general rule.
-The user still has the option to include specific files that match one of these specifiers by using "git add -f <filename>".
-This may be useful when customizing a file that drives a third-party tool (e.g, a tcl file that is used with Synplify Pro). "git diff" is then useful to see how the generated file changes between builds.
+The user still has the option to include specific files in their own development branch that match one of these specifiers by using "git add -f <filename>".
+This may be useful when customizing a file that drives a third-party tool (e.g, a tcl file that is used with Synplify Pro) or Reveal debugger files (e.g., *.rvl, *.rva, & *.rvs).

-We'll continue to update this page as we continue to work with Git and Diamond for our Private Island project.
+We'll continue to update this page as we continue to work with Git and Diamond for the Private Island project.